Medicinal products and subsidies in Sweden

 • Signature, handwritten or electronic, depending on how the prescription is issued

-Identification of the prescribed medicine:
+Identification of the prescribed medical product:

 • The accepted designation or

-Import of medicinal products to Sweden.
+Import of medicines to Sweden.

 Special regulations apply for import of medicines classed as narcotics and performance-enhancing drugs.